yeriomin/play-store-api/README.md

         // We are logged in now
         // Save and reuse the generated auth token and gsf id,
-        // unless you want to get banned for frequent relogins api.getToken();
+        // unless you want to get banned for frequent relogins
+        // The token has a very long validity time.
+Months. api.getToken();
         api.getGsfId();